rafael-minuesa/Dashboard-Launchpad/ASSETS.md

 1. Create new file: 1544 x 500 px
 2. Add background gradient (use WordPress blue #2271b1)
-3. Add plugin name "Dashboard Launchpad" with clear typography
+3. Add plugin name "Simple Launchpad" with clear typography
 4. Add mockup of button grid interface
 5. Export as PNG at 100% (1544x500) and 50% (772x250)